 - Make certain none of the room vents are closed or blocked.

 - If you have an older furnace that uses a pilot light, see if it’s gone out.
 Relight it if it has.
 If it won’t stay lit, call for professional assistance.
+You may be able to resolve the issue by trying these furnace troubleshooting tips first before requesting professional help.

 We’re the heating contractor in Kerman, CA you can trust to fix your ailing furnace.
 Our EPA-certified technicians offer fast, reliable repair services.